bdleitner/golang_bzlmod_demo/protoexp/README.md

    Fix the use_repo calls by running 'bazel mod tidy'.
    ```
-   The raw `bazel mod tidy` gives the same error... telling me to call `bazel mod tody`.
+   The raw `bazel mod tidy` gives the same error... telling me to call `bazel mod tody`, and it
+   also removes the `use_repo` line from `MODULE.bazel`.
-6. And, finally, `bazel build ...` gives the error:
+6. Without that line, `bazel build ...` gives the error:
     ```
     PS C:\projects\go\demos\protoexp> bazel build ...
     ERROR: no such package '@@[unknown repo 'com_github_golang_protobuf' requested from @@] //proto': The repository '@@[unknown repo 'com_github_golang_protobuf' requested from @@]' could not be resolved: No repository visible as '@com_github_golang_protobuf' from main repository